 It's not the ELD, it's the driver.

 It is the general consensus the majority of drivers in the trucking industry follow the law.
 In order to properly implement the ELD mandate, many drivers had to change life-long behaviors, including how long they were behind the wheel.

-With the industry moving approximately 70 percent of the freight4 in the U.S., and two million tractor trailers5 on the road, truck drivers are in a peculiar position to see goods are delivered on time and the safest way possible.
+With the industry moving approximately 70 percent of the freight in the U.S., and two million tractor trailers on the road, truck drivers are in a peculiar position to see goods are delivered on time and the safest way possible.
 Even the most disciplined drivers can find themselves in a position where they need to make up lost time, which paper logbooks made easy.
 The FMCSA regulates how many hours a truck driver can be on the road in one day, and having an ELD (somewhat) enforces it.